13 Ways to Fix Your Age-Related Back Pain

 Adjusting your lifestyle may help with chronic lower back pain!
 Adjusting your diet to reduce inflammatory foods can help reduce chronic body inflammation.
 Also, integrating mindfulness meditation practices into your daily routine can help make the pain more manageable.

 Acupuncture is an alternative medicine practice that can help reduce chronic pain and inflammation.
-Through the insertion of small needles into the body at specific locations, muscle relaxation and pain relief can be achieved.
+Through the insertion of small needles into the body at specific locations, muscle relaxation and back pain relief can be achieved.

-Steroids can be injected into the joint or spinal nerve root to reduce inflammation and reduce chronic pain.
+Steroids can be injected into the joint or spinal nerve root to reduce inflammation and reduce chronic back pain.
 Injections are often on a three-month schedule to maintain effective pain coverage.

 Electrical Nerve Stimulation

-TENS (transcutaneous electrical nerve stimulation) is a method of pain relief based around low voltage electricity.
-While this is limited research to validate this pain relief method, some people have been able to experience reduced pain from this treatment.
+TENS (transcutaneous electrical nerve stimulation) is a method of back pain relief based around low voltage electricity.
+While this is limited research to validate this back pain relief method, some people have been able to experience reduced pain from this treatment.

 Minimally Invasive Spinal Surgery